corrode/corrode.github.io/content/blog/expressions/index.md

 +++

 Rust's focus on expressions is an underrated aspect of the language.
-Ideas flow more naturally once you embrace expressions as a core mechanic in Rust.
+Code feels more natural to compose once you embrace expressions as a core mechanic in Rust.
 I would go as far as to say that expressions shaped the way I think about control flow in general.

 "Everything is an expression" is a bit of an exaggeration, but it's a useful mental model while you internalize the concept.[^reference]